- July 28, 2022

 The higher the stock undervaluation, the better the return to the continuing shareholders, and we can derive the return (%)= Cost of Equity/(Market price/Fair Value)

 In this instance, Price = Rs.250

 Intrinsic value = Rs.762

 Cost of Equity = 16.13%

 If the firm initiates a buyback for Rs.295 at an 18% premium to repurchase 30 million shares and assumes the shareholders tender their shares, the return for the continuing shareholders = 16.13%/(250/762) = 48.45%.

 However,𝗺𝗼𝘀𝘁 𝗼𝗳 𝘁𝗵𝗲 𝘀𝗵𝗮𝗿𝗲 𝗯𝘂𝘆𝗯𝗮𝗰𝗸𝘀 𝗳𝗮𝗶𝗹 because companies repurchase shares at a higher price than the stock’s fair value to:

 2)Manage their #eps because buybacks increase EPS when the firm uses debt/cash to finance buybacks.
-Therefore, EPS improves when the firm’s Earnings/Price >firm’s after tax cost of debt.
+Therefore, EPS improves when the firm’s Earnings/Price > the firm’s after-tax cost of debt.
 However, it does not indicate if the share trades below its fair value because EPS does not consider the cost of equity.

 Thus, investors must critically assess what motivates a firm to buy back shares because firms’ motives need not align with those of continuing shareholders.